RobSis/treesome/README.md

 2. Add this line to rc.lua after other require functions.

-    `require("treesome")`
+    `local treesome = require("treesome")`

    and add the layout 'treesome' (without apostrophes) to your layout table.

-3. Replace all awful.client.setslave by treesome.setslave
-   and awful.client.setmaster by treesome.setmaster.

-   Treesome doesn't use master/slave philosophy, so we need to override it.

 4. Restart and you're done.

+### Optional steps

+1. If you use awful.client.setslave or awful.client.setmaster in your rc.lua,
+   replace them with treesome.setslave and treesome.setmaster.

+   Treesome doesn't use master/slave philosophy, so we need to override it, but keep it working for other layouts.

-By default, direction of split is decided based on the dimensions of focused client.
+2. By default, direction of split is decided based on the dimensions of focused client.
 If you want you to force the direction of the split, map some keys like this:

 ```
     awful.key({ modkey }, "v", treesome.vertical),
     awful.key({ modkey }, "h", treesome.horizontal)
 ```

 Screenshots
 -----------

 ![treesome in action](http://i.imgur.com/W6B7XnD.png)

 Licence